|

 Origins of the collected specimens

-I don't really keep track of where each list of from.
+I don’t keep track of where each list of from.
 I sort of wish I had when I started, but this project is ridiculous enough without having to scientifically catalog each item.
-Most of them were found by me in St. Louis, Missouri, but numerous people from around the world have contributed to the collection since it started, including a couple wonderful people who have donated in the hundreds.
+Many of them were found by me in Saint Louis, Missouri, USA, but numerous people from around the world have contributed individual lists, an envelope full, or even entire boxes to the collection since it started, including a few wonderful people who have donated in the hundreds.
 Thank you!
-You can donate as well, but there are rules.
+You can donate as well.

 Other

-btw, my name is Bill Keaggy and I like the Web.
-Some of my other projects include keaggy.com, di4ent.com, reddykilowatt.orgxBlog and (soon) phtgrphy.org.
+btw, my name is Bill Keaggy.
+Some of my other projects include keaggy.com, 50 SAD CHAIRS, and Tremendousness, and many others.